polypheny/Website/documentation/README.md

 {:.related-posts.faded}

 ## For developers
-* [Issue Management]{:.heading.flip-title} --- Best practices for handling issues and pull requests
+* [GitHub Labels]{:.heading.flip-title} --- Best practices for handling issues and pull requests
 * [Logging]{:.heading.flip-title} --- Dealing with the logger.
-* [Documentation]{:.heading.flip-title} --- What and how to document.
+* [Documentation Guidelines]{:.heading.flip-title} --- What and how to document.
 * [Dependencies]{:.heading.flip-title} --- How we deal with dependencies.
 * [UI Development Environment]{:.heading.flip-title} --- Setup a Polypheny-UI development environment {:.related-posts.faded}